 Let’s face it, New Year’s resolutions are almost useless.
 In fact, by some studies the percentage of Americans who keep their New Year’s resolutions are in the single digits.
 But the process of developing resolutions can be useful, and instructive, when it causes us to think.

-With that in mind, and with 2016 looming, we polled the Havok Journal writers for their suggestions on New Year’s resolutions for veterans.
+With that in mind, and with a new year looming, we polled the Havok Journal writers for their suggestions on New Year’s resolutions for veterans.
 Below are the eight I liked best.

 No one speaks for all veterans, and we are not pretending to do so here.
 Nor are we attempting to tell veterans what to do; in fact, most of us probably already do most of the things on this list already.
 But for the next year, and hopefully longer, I am committing myself to living by each and every one of them.
 And if you’re a veteran, I hope you will too.

 Happy New Year, everyone.
 Let’s resolve to make this year better than the last.